ufosc/marston-vs-west/README.md

 Current issues are creating temporary hitboxes and implementing a statemachine and creation of a fighter class.

 Future goals for the project is implementing a basic ai fighter as well as couch multiplayer and items and other stages.

+#Download and Unzip States and run w/ Webserver.
+Sorry about the art and design guys...